 Let’s begin with your patient’s mindset coming out of COVID-19.
-For over a year, patients have looked to their local health care system for health news.
 According to the research we conducted for our Engage: 2021 Trends Report:

 90 percent of health care decision makers indicated that regular information from their health care provider was of value to them.

 They told us their number one trusted source of information was their individual provider.

 They said that they trusted their local health system’s website and social media channels more than news from major news networks.

 We know that coming out of COVID-19, patients have become more attuned to their health and their health risks than ever before.
 We also know that people in general have developed unhealthy habits during COVID-19 lockdowns and have put off routine care and screenings due to COVID-19 concerns.

 This rare environment of provider trust and health consciousness has opened an extraordinary patient advocacy and relationship-building opportunity for health systems.

 This was true for our client, CHI Memorial, when it tasked us with nurturing a connection between itself and those who may be at risk for specific health conditions.